5 Powerful Ways to Take REAL Action on DEI (Diversity, Equity & Inclusion)

 5. Go deeper on identity.
 The concept of social identity can help people understand similarities and differences and their impact on the workplace.
 Social identity comprises the parts of a person’s identity that come from belonging to groups, including (but not limited to) age, ethnicity, race, religion, gender, sexual orientation, nationality, education, physical ability, and socioeconomic status.
 It fuels our distinct perspective and unique value, and often defines sources of power and privilege.

 Much of inequity is driven by long-established structures, unconscious assumptions, and experiences tied to social identity.

-Many companies are looking for new, more effective ways to attract, retain, engage, and enable a diverse workforce.
-By identifying a few key actions based on their context and needs, organizational leaders can fast-forward positive, more equitable outcomes and begin to fully see, appreciate, and engage all their talent.
+In closing, most organizations are looking for new, more effective ways to attract, retain, engage, and enable a diverse workforce.
+By identifying a few key actions in their DEI initiatives based on the unique context and needs of their organization, leaders can fast-forward positive, more equitable outcomes and begin to fully see, appreciate, and engage all their talent.

 Ready to Take the Next Step?

 We can partner with you to move your organization’s DEI training initiatives forward and shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
 Learn more about our equity, diversity, and inclusion practice and solutions.